5 Meditation Techniques For Beginners

 If you are just starting with your meditation practice, this is one of the best meditation techniques.
 This ancient and powerful technique is extremely effective to start getting results.
 First, you need to take a comfortable position and pay close attention to your breathing.
 Your breathing needs to be your mind’s only point of focus during this exercise.
 However, if your mind wanders off, then just bring your focus back to your breathing.
 You start by closing your eyes and observing your breathing.
 Pay close attention to every breath you take in and out.
 Continue this process for the entire meditation session.

 2. Mindfulness Meditation

 Mindfulness meditation is similar to the breathing meditation technique.
 But here, you need to pay attention to all the sensations in your entire body.
 You need to be fully present in mindfulness meditation.
 The practice starts with a focus on your breathing but continues to the entire body.
 Allow yourself to feel any sensation running through your body during the session.
 Observe all the sensations without judging or analyzing the experiences they bring.

 It would help if you changed your meditation posture for different sessions to welcome new sensations.
 You can read about 4 simple meditation postures here.

 3. Empty Minded Meditation

-When you practice this empty minded meditation you don’t have a specific focus.
-Similarly to the other meditation methods, you need to sit comfortably in a quiet place without any distractions.
+When you practice this empty-minded meditation, you don’t have a specific focus.
+Like the other meditation methods, you need to sit comfortably in a quiet place without any distractions.
 First off, you close your eyes and let all your thoughts float freely in your mind.
 Then you observe each thought without bringing any judgment or attachment to them.
 Just let them flow freely in and out while paying attention to their existence.